-We spoke to SiteVisibility’s Sean Nichols about the top 10 Digital tools he uses every day as the Brighton based agency’s Marketing Manager…
+We spoke to SiteVisibility’s Marketing Manager about the digital tools he uses every day…

 Trello is a web-based project management application.
 It’s essentially a visual way to organise projects and it makes my life much easier!

 Our Head of Digital, Scott Colenutt and I share a marketing board where we map out our marketing plan through a number of cards that act as tasks.
 We’ve split the boards up into columns, To Be Done, In Progress & Completed and each has a number of cards (tasks) underneath.

 The drag and drop system is simple to use and you can add attachments, deadlines, notes, checklists and different members of the team to the cards (tasks).
 This means it’s easy for us to see exactly how we’re progressing at any time.
 It makes managing our marketing plan and the tasks we need to undertake simple and easy.

 Slack is an online communication tool/instant messenger that makes it easy to talk to colleagues about different projects.
 I use it every day to co-ordinate podcasts with our host, Andy White and to talk to other members of the SiteVisibility team working on our marketing efforts.
 You can create different channels for different projects and invite different team members to each, so if you need to stay up to date with a project, you can simply click into it, and see all the latest conversations.
 It has a great app as well, so I can also stay up to date when I’m on the move.

 A relatively new digital tool for SiteVisibility, Intercom is a live chat tool that allows us to talk to visitors to our site whilst they are on it.
 Essentially, it’s great for engagement with visitors who you might not otherwise have heard from whilst it’s also helped us to generates qualified leads.

 I’ve recently written a blog post on the benefits and what we’ve learned over the last 3 months.